eclipse-openj9/openj9-docs/docs/xshareclasses.md

 :   Uses a persistent cache.
 The cache is created on disk, which persists beyond operating system restarts.
 Non-persistent and persistent caches can have the same name.
 On AIX, you must always use the `persistent` suboption when you run utilities such as `destroy` on a persistent cache.

-:   :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** Persisent caches are not supported on z/OS systems. z/OS supports only non-persistent caches.
+:   :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** Persisent caches are not supported on z/OS systems. z/OS supports only non-persistent caches.

 ### `printAllStats` (Cache utility)